-- Intervention development and trials in pregnancy, early childhood, high-risk populations and in low resource settings
+- Developing and testing interventions to improve vaccine uptake for pregnant women, children, high-risk populations and in low resource settings

-- Policy and evaluation, particularly the evaluation of vaccine mandates or studies to further inform immunisation policy
+- Informing and evaluating policy, particularly the evaluation of vaccine mandates or studies to further inform immunisation policy

-- Capacity building within Australia and the Western Pacific Region
+- Training and building capacity to implement and evaluate vaccine promotion strategies within Australia and the Western Pacific Region

 We have a strong interest in vaccine confidence, trust, health program resiliency and communication.
 Our work applies principles from social and behavioural science and uses both qualitative and quantitative research methods.